Year 2 – Maple Class

 Welcome to Maple Class.

-Our teacher in Maple Class is Mrs Hounsell and our teaching assistants are Mrs Mazan, Miss Allen and Miss Brennan.
+Our teacher in Maple Class is Mrs Hounsell and our teaching assistants are Mrs Mazan, Mrs Meredith, Miss Duce, Miss Scott, Miss Renshaw and Mr Smith.
 We work as a team to achieve high standards in all of our lessons whilst having fun at the same time.
 We ensure that we demonstrate Longlands’ learning behaviours throughout the school day to make us confident and independent learners.
 These learning behaviours include being respectful, resilient, reflective, resourceful and cooperative.
 Our lessons are filled with the sharing of ideas and interesting discussions which allows us to grow together.

 We work our socks off in Year 2 but we enjoy lessons that are tailored to our personal interests.
 We are lucky to have exciting experiences on which our school work is based.
-For example, when we are writing information texts about animals in English and learning about the habitats in Science, we enjoy a day out at the zoo or a visit from the animal man to ensure that we have encountered these animals in real life!
+For example, when we are writing information texts about animals in English, we enjoy a day out at the zoo or the aquarium to ensure that we have encountered these animals in real life!

 In our classroom we have engaging working walls that help us progress with our learning.
 For instance, if we want some flashes of inspiration for our writing we can select adventurous vocabulary from our English displays.

-We have PE on a Wednesday afternoon with Mr Hounsell and we LOVE having fun whilst keeping fit.
+We have PE on a Wednesday afternoon with Mr Hounsell and Mr Mason and we LOVE having fun whilst keeping fit.
 The Daily Mile helps us to lead active lifestyles.
 PE also takes place on a Friday afternoon.

 Reading at home, as well as at school, is vital.
 Children should be aiming to read daily for 15-20 minutes.
 It is important for children to read to an adult at this stage of their learning so their understanding can be assessed through questioning.